sensusaps/RoboBraille.Web.API/README.md

 # Versioning

+## Beta V2

+V2 is the latest release and changes may occur, functionality may be added or removed, and the installation guide will be improved after more use of the application, and better feedback.

+V2 Changes:
+*improved testing, by adding dependency injection to Controller and Repository classes *new features:
+    **added frameworks for uploading videos to Amara and downloading subtitles **added templates for Document Structure Recognition, Document Accessibility Checking and Language to Language Translation
+*improved efficiency of conversions
+*added more information to the database

 ## Beta V1

-The current version is still an Beta release and changes may occur, functionality may be added or removed, and the installation guide will be improved after more use of the application.
+V1 was the original public Beta release.

 # Installation

 ## Prerequisites